Serhiy-K/TFTGLCDAdapter/README.md

 TFT GLCD Adapter based on STM32F103C8T6 "Blue Pill" board and color TFT GLCD on ILI9325 or ILI9341 chip with 320x240 resolution or ILI9327 chip  with 400x240 resolution.
 Also it has 1 encoder and 1 button, but you may set up to 6 buttons for Smoothieware and up to 3 buttons for Marlin, include encoder button.

-Firmware for TFT GLCD Adapter created with CoIDE.
+Firmware for TFT GLCD Adapter created with CoIDE but may be built wiht simple Makefile.
+Also you may use VSCode as IDE.

 Hardware directory include pcb-project for this adapter created in Altium Designer, gerber files and real photos.